 When it comes down to it, it’s not a simple or straightforward question, or a one-size-fits-all answer.

-There are so many variables that you really need to whip out a calculator, talk to your CPA, visit a financial planner and/or retirement specialist, and so on and so forth.
+There are so many variables that you really need to whip out an early payoff calculator, talk to your CPA, visit a financial planner and/or retirement specialist, and so on and so forth.

 Does your employer provide a 401k match?
 Is your money better off in another type of retirement account?
 Do you have other high-APR debt?
 How much do you need to set aside for a rainy day?